prophet1906/gh-runner/README.md

 This allows you to test different prompts without changing secrets.

+#### Gemini CLI Query

+You can customize the query sent to Gemini:

+**Via GitHub Secrets/Variables**:
+- Name: `GEMINI_QUERY`
+- Value: Your query (default: "Analyze this repository structure and provide a summary")

+**Via Manual Workflow Trigger**:
+1. Go to **Actions** tab → **Gemini CLI Task Runner**
+2. Click **Run workflow**
+3. Enter your custom query in the "query" input field
+4. Select output format (text, json, or markdown)
+5. Click **Run workflow**

+**Example Queries**:
+- "Analyze this repository and provide insights about its structure and purpose"
+- "Review the GitHub Actions workflows and suggest improvements"
+- "Examine recent commits and summarize changes"
+- "Identify potential security issues in the codebase"
+- "Generate documentation for this project"

 ### Changing the Schedule

 Edit `.github/workflows/daily-docker-run.yml` and modify the cron expression: